Marlex31/vocab-qt/issues.md

 next item to added editing - SOLVED - needs to be moved into main add_item func without errors, when text is already added and edited don't edit

-sorting results is discarding the original order of added items
+sorting results is discarding the original order of added items -WIP-

 item search only works on column 1 - SOLVED - might want to add suppport for all columns at the same time, could use a dict for all lists and corresponding items and then loop over